-Romi Studio creates space—physical, digital, and in-between—for artists who challenge the art system and reimagine the possibilities of contemporary art.
+Romi Studio creates space—physical, digital, and conceptual—for artists who challenge the structures of the art system and reimagine the possibilities of contemporary practice.

 In 2020, Romina relocated to Paris to continue her studies at the Louvre, a formative chapter that ignited a series of international experiences.
 Over the next two years, she lived and worked across Santiago, Mexico City, Oslo, Rome, and Berlin—encounters that deeply shaped her global approach to contemporary art.